jingweizhanghuai/Morn_doc/docs/MathParser.rst

    void mCalculateFunction(char *name,void *func);

 Except for the predefined functions, custom functions is also supported.
-You must register your function by ``mCalculateFunction`` before use it by ``mCalculate``.
+And you must register your function by ``mCalculateFunction`` before use it by ``mCalculate``.

 You can give a new name for the function, if nessary.

 The new custom function for register must like this: